UWIT-IAM/gcp-docs/ingress.md

     kubectl describe ingress [ingress name] |grep Address
     ```

-1. Create an ~~`A`~~ `CNAME` record so networking can be routed to the ingress.
-Unfortunately this is a multiline command.
-You can do an `A` record but this will mean having to edit multiple times were the load balancer ever to change.
+1. Create a `CNAME` record so networking can be routed to the ingress.

     ```
     gcloud dns record-sets transaction start --zone [zonename]